 This agreement will terminate when the project is completed.
-If either OSHA or Azteca Enterprises wishes to withdraw their participation prior to the established termination date, the agreement will terminate upon receiving a written notice of the intent to withdraw from either signatory.
+If either OSHA or the McCarthy Vaughn Partnership wishes to withdraw their participation prior to the established termination date, the agreement will terminate upon receiving a written notice of the intent to withdraw from either signatory.